vtorrillas/vtorrillas.github.io/README.md

+# Victoria Torrillas

-# Hello there! 👋
+## Hello there 👋

-My name is Victoria Torrillas, and I'm a Platforms Software Engineer at Starling Bank.
+My name is Victoria, and I'm a Platforms Software Engineer at Starling Bank.

 ## Technologies
 * Java